 In 1868, Martha Spaulding left an endowment (valued at $200,000 in 2020) to Howard University which was used to construct Spaulding Hall in 1872, one of the first buildings on the Howard University Campus.
-Later replaced with Locke Hall.

-According to “Historic Homes and Places and Genealogical and Personal Memoirs Relating to the Families of Middlesex County, Massachusetts, 1908.
+According to Historic Homes and Places and Genealogical and Personal Memoirs Relating to the Families of Middlesex County, Massachusetts, 1908

 “Sidney Spaulding as a young man went to Georgia and settled.
 He returned home thoroughly aroused to the evils of slavery and was active in the Abolitionist movement; one of the organizers of the Free Soilers Party.
 He purchased land in Lowell, and as in the case of his brother Noah became rich though the rise in the value of real estate as the city grew.
 In 1847 he became interested in the railroads, and was one of the large stock-holders of the Salem & Lowell and the Lowell & Lawrence railroads.
 He was president of the latter company for a time.”

-In 1834, he built the commercial building Spaulding Row on Central Street crossed from Market Street.
-His support for progressive and reform movements can be seen in the organizations and newspapers located in Spaulding Row including: “Lowell Advertiser” Office, editor Fisher A. Hildreth; “Lowell Patriot and Republican” Office, editor Fisher A. Hildreth; Lowell Female Anti-Slavery Society Office, founder Direxa (Claflin) Southwick and secretary Sarah Clay; “Daily Citizen and News” and "American Citizen" Office, editor Chauncey Langdon Knapp, Freedom Seeker assistant.
+In 1834, he built the commercial building Spaulding Row on Central Street across from Market Street.
+His support for progressive and reform movements can be seen in the organizations and newspapers located in Spaulding Row including the Lowell Advertiser office, the Lowell Patriot and Republican office, the Lowell Female Anti-Slavery Society Office, the Daily Citizen and News, and the American Citizen office.